-1 The permit for temporarily admitted persons (Art.
+- 1 The permit for temporarily admitted persons (Art.
 41 para.
-2) is issued by the canton of residence for a maximum of twelve months for control purposes and is extended subject to the reservation of Article 84.

-2 For the allocation of temporarily admitted persons, Article 27 AsylA154 applies mutatis mutandis.

-3 Temporarily admitted persons must submit their application to move to another canton to the SEM.
-The SEM shall make a final decision subject to the reservation of paragraph 4 on the change of canton after hearing the cantons concerned.

-4 The decision on the change of canton may only be contested on the ground that it violates the principle of family unity.

-5 Temporarily admitted persons are free to choose their place of residence within their current canton or the canton to which they are allocated.
-The cantonal authorities may allocate a place or residence or accommodation to temporarily admitted persons who are not recognised as refugees, and who are in receipt of social assistance.155

-6 The cantonal authorities may grant temporarily admitted persons a work permit irrespective of the job market and economic situation.
+2) is issued by the canton of residence for a maximum of twelve months for control purposes and is extended subject to the reservation of Article 84. - 2 For the allocation of temporarily admitted persons, Article 27 AsylA157 applies mutatis mutandis. - 3 Temporarily admitted persons must submit their application to move to another canton to the SEM.
+The SEM shall make a final decision subject to the reservation of paragraph 4 on the change of canton after hearing the cantons concerned. - 4 The decision on the change of canton may only be contested on the ground that it violates the principle of family unity. - 5 Temporarily admitted persons are free to choose their place of residence within their current canton or the canton to which they are allocated.
+The cantonal authorities may allocate a place or residence or accommodation to temporarily admitted persons who are not recognised as refugees, and who are in receipt of social assistance.
+158 - 6 The cantonal authorities may grant temporarily admitted persons a work permit irrespective of the job market and economic situation.

-7 Spouses and unmarried children under 18 years of temporarily admitted persons and temporarily admitted refugees may be reunited with the temporarily admitted persons or refugees at the earliest three years after the order for temporary admission and included in that order if:

-- a. they live with the temporarily admitted persons or refugees; - b. suitable housing is available; and - c. the family does not depend on social assistance.

-152 Amended by No I 2 of the Ordinance of 12 Dec.
+Amended by No I 2 of the Ordinance of 12 Dec.
 2008 on the Amendment of Statutory Provisions due to the Transfer of the Intelligence Units of the Service for Analysis and Prevention to the DDPS, in force since 1 Jan.
 2009 (AS 2008 6261).

-153 Amended by Annex No 1 of the Federal Act of 14 Dec.
+156 Amended by Annex No 1 of the Federal Act of 14 Dec.
 2012, in force since 1 Feb.
 2014 (AS 2013 4375 5357; BBI 2010 4455, 2011 7325).

-155 Second sentence inserted by Annex No 1 of the Federal Act of 14 Dec.
+Second sentence inserted by Annex No 1 of the Federal Act of 14 Dec.
 2012, in force since 1 Feb.
 2014 (AS 2013 4375 5357; BBI 2010 4455, 2011 7325).